-You can use Xara Photo & Graphic Designer to easily edit your JPEG photos and save back the modified JPEG.
+You can use Xara Designer Pro+ to easily edit your JPEG photos and save back the modified JPEG.
 And unlike with most photo editors, you can do this multiple times without loss of quality, even though the JPEG format is a lossy format.
-That's becauseXara Photo & Graphic Designer is able to save your edits in a lossless way, along with the original photo.
+That's because Xara Designer Pro+ is able to save your edits in a lossless way, along with the original photo.
 Here's how it works.

-First open the JPEG, using "FILE" > "OPEN", drag and drop, or in Windows File Explorer right click and choose Xara Photo & Graphic Designer from the "open with" list.
+First open the JPEG, using "FILE" > "OPEN", drag and drop, or in Windows File Explorer right click and choose Xara Designer Pro+ from the "open with" list.
 The photo is opened as a Photo document.